apanoush/ada-METAL-website/report.md

 **The Late Cold War (1971-1991):**

 As the Cold War continued, the USA slowly but surely gained the upper hand against the USSR.
 The American economy was growing steadily while communism started to show its economical flaws.
-At the same time, many pro-peace movements rose in America as the population was fed up with the many conflicts around the globe in which the States were involved
+At the same time, many pro-peace movements rose in America as the population was fed up with the many conflicts around the globe in which the States were involved.
+Conflicts such as the Vietnam war angered the population that didn’t understand why American people had to die so far from their home.

 **The Post-Cold War and the New World Order (1992-2001):**

 The end of the Soviet Union in 1991 left the United States as victors of the Cold War and established them as the only superpower of the world.
-In a world entering globalisation and the starting years of internet,
+In a world entering globalisation and the starting years of internet, the American culture thrived and influenced the whole world.
+If there was no communism to fight, the US army was still present in many regions of the world to serve their interests.
+For example, many soldiers were sent in the Arabic peninsula because of the large reserves of Oil present in the region.

 **The War on Terrorism (2001-present):**